timgale/bskyb.github.io/README.md

 7. Create a new file in the _posts directory.
 Every file represents a post.
 Each file should take the format YYYY-MM-DD-<meaningful-name-without-spaces>.markdown.
 As an example “2015-04-13-hello-world”

-8. Open the file and include the following header”
+8. Open the file and include the following header

 ```
 ---